communisaas/voter-protocol/README.md

 ### How it works

 - Token distribution service receives an email read receipt
-  - Query `communi.email` for the email's sender address
+  - Query `communi.email` for the email's sender address hash
-  - Hash & package it with the read receipt (which should have that same address as plaintext metadata)
+  - Package it with the read receipt (which should have the unhashed address as plaintext metadata)
   - Send token & data to contract address

 > and then